-- The address field in a read-only entity form is replaced with the map when Geolocation is enabled.
+- The address field in a read-only entity form is replaced with the map when geolocation is enabled.

 - The Geolocation section is not visible in the German Sovereign Cloud environment.
-If a user has enabled geolocation using a different form, it will not be displayed during rendering on portal.
+If a user has enabled geolocation by using a different form, it will not be displayed during rendering on portal.

-Configure a Dynamics 365 portal
+Configure a Dynamics 365 for Customer Engagement portal

 Web Form properties for portals